grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/01 Welcome.md

   <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/xVACRP5qIJI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-## Use case for xk6-browser
+## Use case for browser testing

-The main use case for xk6-browser is to test performance on the browser level.
+The main use case for the browser module is to test performance on the browser level.
 Browser-level testing  provides a way to measure user experience and  find issues that are difficult to catch on the protocol level.
 Browser-level testing can help you answer questions like:

 - When my application is receiving thousands of simultaneous requests from the protocol-level, what happens to the frontend?
 - How can I get metrics specific to browsers, like total page load time?
 - Are all my elements interactive on the frontend?
 - Are there any loading spinners that take a long time to disappear?

-## A simple test using xk6-browser
+## A simple browser test

 <CodeGroup labels={["script.js"]} lineNumbers={[true]}>